 Sex After a Vasectomy

 Wait at least one week before having sexual intercourse.
 Keep in mind, you may not be sterile right away.
-Ejaculate may still contain sperm and may continue to for several months after the procedure.
+Ejaculate may still contain sperm and may continue for several months after the procedure.
 After a few months, H. Mallory Reeves, MD will check sperm levels to confirm that it is declining until it reaches zero.

 The vasectomy will not affect your sex drive and orgasms.
 Occasionally, men feel a slight pressure in their testicles when aroused, but eventually, that feeling will go away.

-If you would like to talk to a Dr. Reeves about a vasectomy, please give us a call at (910) 662-8765.
+If you would like to talk to Dr. Reeves about a vasectomy, please give us a call at (910) 662-8765.
 Alternatively, you can request an appointment online through our secure form.